terraform-ibm-modules/terraform-ibm-powervs-workspace/README.md

 - Optionally create one public subnet.
 - Optionally create one or two [IBM Cloud connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) and attaches the private subnets to the IBM Cloud connections in Non PER DC.
 - Optionally attach the IBM Cloud connections to a transit gateway in Non PER DC.
-- Optionally attach the PowerVS workspace to Transit gateway in PER DC.
+- Optionally attach the PowerVS workspace to transit gateway in PER DC.
 - Optionally import up to 6 catalog images.

 <!-- BEGIN OVERVIEW HOOK -->